 A quick tip – If we were to colour match Farrow and Ball we would use Leyland Paint to do it.

 Yes – Modern brands tend to have a higher sheen to their finish, the paint is not as chalky, they don’t have the texture and deepness as say a Farrow and Ball.
 Our general recommendation to our customers is as follows :

 If you live in a modern property, you really don’t need the depth of finish that a traditional paint brings.
 Personally, I don’t like traditional paint finishes in modern properties (that is only my opinion) I prefer the finish, say Dulux will give.
 However, in a period home and I myself live in a turn of the century cottage, I prefer a designer paint finish.

 Summary of Posh Paints

-In Summary Posh Paints are defiantly not bad and if you can afford it and want them, go for it.
-The colours are great, many have true historic meaning and you’re not likely to see the same one in your neighbours semi down the road.
-Also if you live in a period property I would defiantly go for a traditional paint.
+In Summary, Posh Paints are defiantly not bad and if you can afford it and want them, go for it.
+The colours are great, many have true historical meaning, and you’re not likely to see the same one in your neighbour’s semi down the road.
+Also if you live in a period property, I would defiantly go for traditional paint.

-But don’t make the assumption that because it’s more expensive, it’s better.
+But don’t assume that because it’s more expensive, it’s better.